WHO WE ARE: GLOBAL MOMENTA NETWORK

 To carry out its work, Global Momenta calls on a select international network of consultants and strategic partnerships.
 Our collective expertise is drawn from diverse fields including law, business, philanthropy, finance, social entrepreneurship, public policy, international relations, organizational management, media and the arts.
 Global Momenta offices are in NYC and Rhinebeck, NY; our team is based in major cities worldwide.

 DIANA AYTON-SHENKER, Founder & CEO

-RODOLFO TSAPRALIS – Project Development Specialist
+RODOLFO TSAPRALIS – former Project Dev.
+Specialist

 Specializing in client relations, communications and project management, Rodey Tsapralis joined Global Momenta as Project Development Specialist in 2019.

 He brings with him experience in project design in both nonprofit and private settings.
 In earning an MA in International Affairs from The New School, Rodey’s research focused on economic development, social policy, education and poverty.
 He is the founder of Quetzal Quality Editing Services with expertise in working with international students and is an active freelance music journalist.